-Over the past 19 years the UCBC buoys have been heavily used by divers and abused by the weather in Howe Sound.
+Over the past 19 years the UCBC Mooring Buoys have been heavily used by divers and abused by the weather in Howe Sound.
 As the projected life of the original mooring buoys was 15 years, it is time for replacements.

 On a rainy spring day, nine UCBC directors and members gathered to assemble four brand new mooring buoys.
 Starting with a central pole welded to a radar reflector head, the buoys were assembled over the course of a single day.